-ART-2H - Honors History of Western Art: Renaissance 3 units through Contemporary

-UC, CSU (C-ID ARTH 120)
+ART-2H - Honors History of Western Art: 3 units Renaissance through Contemporary UC, CSU (C-ID ARTH 120)

+Limitation on enrollment: Enrollment in the Honors Program.
 Honors survey of the history of Western art: painting, architecture, and sculpture, from the Renaissance through contemporary art.
 Students may not receive credit for both ART-2 and ART-2H.
 54 hours lecture.
 (Letter Grade, or Pass/No Pass option.)